Buddhism in the West: Contemporary Western Buddhism

-Branches
+In 2010, there were also around 6,200 Buddhists in Cuba, in various Zen groups, the Diamond Way tradition and also Soka Gakkai (the only Buddhist organization with legal status on the island).
+According to Frank Usarski, Buddhism remains a statistically small part of South America's religious field, "with around 500,000 practitioners and approximately 600 groups" of which around 27% are Tibetan Buddhists, 25% are Soka Gakkai and 22% are Zen.

-East Asian forms
+East Asian Buddhism

 There are numerous East Asian Mahayana Buddhist traditions and communities in the West, which includes ethnic Buddhists and convert Buddhists.
 The oldest is the Japanese American Jōdo Shinshū Buddhist community of the Buddhist Churches of America.

 Another widespread form of East Asian Buddhism in the West is Soka Gakkai, a modernist lay form of Nichiren Buddhism.
 In the US, SGI also has a larger proportion of African American and Hispanic American members than other convert Buddhist groups.

 There are also many ethnic Buddhist temples, founded by Chinese, Vietnamese and Korean Buddhist immigrants.
 Ethnic Buddhist practice tends to be conducted in Asian languages and to be more traditional.
 Western-based Chinese Buddhist organizations are some of the most numerous immigrant Buddhists (especially in the United States) and include the Dharma Realm Buddhist Association, Fo Guang Shan and the Tzu Chi foundation.

+Zen Buddhism

 The most prominent of the East Asian Mahayana traditions in the West is Zen Buddhism, which was boosted by post-war popularity among the counterculture and influential figures like Shunryu Suzuki.
 Today it is a popular type of convert Buddhism, in various forms such as Japanese Zen, Vietnamese Thien and Korean Seon.

+Prominent Soto Zen institutions in the West include the San Francisco Zen Center of Shunryu Suzuki, the Zen Center of Los Angeles of Hakuyu Taizan Maezumi and the International Zen Association founded by Taisen Deshimaru.

+Rinzai affiliated Zen organisations include Dai Bosatsu Zendo Kongo-ji and the Mt.
+Baldy Zen Center in the USA and the Falaise Verte Zen Centre in France.

+The international Kwan Um school of Korean Seon is one of the most well known Korean Buddhist institutions in the West, while Thích Nhất Hạnh's Order of Interbeing is one of the most popular modernist Vietnamese Thien international organizations.

 According to Hughes Seager, in America, Zen is "primarily a movement of laity who practice monastic disciplines."
-The "flagship" institutions of Zen in the United States include the Soto Zen San Francisco Zen Center of Shunryu Suzuki and the Zen Center of Los Angeles of Hakuyu Taizan Maezumi, as well as the Rinzai affiliated Dai Bosatsu Zendo Kongo-ji and the Mt.
-Baldy Zen Center.

-The international Kwan Um school of Korean Seon is one of the most well known Korean Buddhist institutions in the West, while Thích Nhất Hạnh's Order of Interbeing is one of the most popular modernist Vietnamese Thien international organizations.

 These institutions tend to be more liberal than their Asian counterparts, more lay based and more likely to promote gender equality.
 According to Hughes Seager, Western Zen "is Anglicized.
 It is democratized.
 It is tailored to the middle-class American life-style, with its focus on the workplace and nuclear family."